ans-group/docs.ukfast.co.uk/source/security/ddos/wafsettings.md

 The Paranoia Mode (also known as Paranoia Level or PL) setting determines the recommended rulesets to be implemented for the protection of your application.
 You can further manage the granular level of protection provided by toggling rulesets on or off, see [Rule Sets](#rule-sets) section below on this.

-With each paranoia mode increase, the Core Rule Set (CRS) enables additional rules to give a higher level of security.
+With each paranoia mode increase, the Core Rule Set enables additional rules to give a higher level of security.
 However, higher paranoia modes increase the possibility of blocking some legitimate traffic due to false alarms (also known as 'false positives').

 - **Paranoia Mode - Low (default) / PL1** has most core rules enabled.
 PL1 is advised for beginners, installations covering many different sites and applications, and for setups with standard security requirements.
 With PL1 you should rarely face false positives, however if you do please contact UKFast support by raising a ticket in [MyUKFast](https://my.ukfast.co.uk).